open-canada/UseR/index.md

 ### News:

+2021-11-14
+- The first draft of  [ The R4GC Book](https://open-canada.github.io/r4gc) released at https://open-canada.github.io/r4gc)

+2021-10-29
+- A presentation was made about the work of our R4GC community at [2021 International Methodology Symposium](https://www.statcan.gc.ca/eng/conferences/symposium2021/program).
+The slide decks of this presentation are here: [in English](https://open-canada.github.io/UserR/pdf) and [en francais](https://open-canada.github.io/UserR/pdf))

 2021-09-10
-- Starting 8 October, we are starting a new series of Lunch and Learn's weekly meetups focused on Text Analysis with R. For a list of the  meetups discussions please see   [ GCwiki](https://wiki.gccollab.ca/UseR!) and [ Meetups](meetups.md) pages.
+- On 8 October, we are starting a new series of Lunch and Learn's weekly meetups focused on Text Analysis with R. For more details please see [ GCCollab](https://gccollab.ca/groups/profile/7391537/r4gc) Events pages.

 2021-08-04
 - A contribution is made to the [2021 International Methodology Symposium](https://www.statcan.gc.ca/eng/conferences/symposium2021/program) to describe the collaborative work that we've done by the R4GC community.